joelburget/d4/README.md

 ## Demos

-In all the demos we continue to use d3, but we're forced by react to separate the logic from the display declaration.
+In all the demos we continue to use d3, but we're forced by React to separate the logic from the display declaration.
+Take a look at the source for a few!